epifaniarango/popgen_with_epi/README.md

 cd /your_path/RFMix_v1.5.4
 for chr in {1..22}; do python2 RunRFMix.py PopPhased -G 11 --num-threads 10 -n 5 --forward-backward --use-reference-panels-in-EM -e 2 -w 0.2 /your_path/phased_chr/chrom${chr}.alleles /your_path/sample_file.txt /your_path/phased_chr/referenceFromMyDataCentimorgan_Chr${chr}.map -o /your_path/chrom${chr}_rfmix ; done
 ```
-When the analysis run these simpel commands, we will need them on the downstream analysis:
+When the analysis is done, run these simple commands.
+We will need them on the downstream analysis:

 ```
 for chr in {1:22}; do cat chrom${chr}_rfmix.allelesRephased1.txt |  sed 's/./& /g' > chrom${chr}_rfmix.allelesRephased1_sep.txt ; done